tomdyson/wagtail-prompt/README.md

 ## Using the Documentation

 The generated text files are formatted specifically for use with Large Language Models.
 They contain the consolidated documentation with proper context and formatting to maximize the LLM's ability to understand and utilize the Wagtail documentation.

-## Claude's Recommended XML Structure

-We're using Claude's recommended XML structure for the combined documentation.
-This structure helps in organizing the content in a way that's optimised for processing by LLMs.
-For more details on the XML structure, please refer to [Claude's Long Context Tips](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/long-context-tips).
+We're using [Anthropic's recommended XML structure](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/long-context-tips) for the combined documentation.
+The uploaded documentation should precede the question or request in your prompt.

 ## Excluded Content

-The content of the 'releases' directory is excluded from the combined documentation.
+The content of the 'releases' and 'contributing' directories is excluded from the combined documentation.

 ## Latest Version